lelegard/arm-cpusysregs/docs/pac-format.md

 Another peculiarity is the number of virtual address bits.
 On macOS, the system uses 47 bits.
 On Linux, it uses 48 bits, reducing the entropy of the PAC by one bit.
-The reason for this is unknown.
+The reason for this is unknown (47 bits address 128 TB of virtual address space and very few systems require more than this).

 Even more peculiar, on the same machine with an Apple M1 chip, in a virtual machine running Linux Debian 11 and an older Linux kernel 5.10, we get this: